Suzuki Violin and Viola Lessons in El Paso, Texas

 Parental Involvement

-Your involvement in your child’s lessons and at home practice is highly recommended.
+Your involvement in your child’s lessons and at home practice is what makes this work.
 It is suggested that the student practice daily for a minimum of 20 minutes and your encouragement and involvement can make that happen.
 My goal is that your student will grow and excel at their instrument and regular practice is the only way to achieve this.

 YouTube

-I have a YouTube channel (https://www.youtube.com/channel/UCO6qmwBVyRZPlB5CngdVqfQ) where I post supplemental videos for school orchestra music and assignments I have given.
+I have a YouTube channel (https://www.youtube.com/channel/UCO6qmwBVyRZPlB5CngdVqfQ) where I post supplemental videos.
 I do this when I am able, as time permits.
 This is a great way for me to be able to be “with” the students during the week if they are struggling with a certain piece or assignment.
 This special service is included in your tuition fee!
 I do not take special requests for videos, but do upload regularly and have a large library of videos at your disposal.

 Holidays & Summer